 • Prevent aims to safeguard vulnerable individuals (both adults and children) who may be at risk of potentially becoming involved in terrorist activities.

-• It also aims to support institutions, such as schools, colleges and universities where this may happen.
+• It also aims to support institutions, such as schools, colleges and universities, where this may happen.

-• All frontline staff have a responsibility to report any instances where they think they have identified a Safeguarding issue to their Safeguarding
+• All frontline staff have a responsibility to report any instances where they think they have identified a Safeguarding issue to their Safeguarding Officer

 The Prevent Strategy will specifically